tjsego/mechanica/docs/main/source/creating_particles_and_types.rst

     :class:`MxParticleType`.
-Rather, it is a convenience class that automates the process of creating, registering and retrieving a :class:`MxParticleType` instance with Mechanica using the class method :meth:`get`, which always returns the actual registered :class:`MxParticleType` instance without ambiguity.
+Rather, it is a convenience class that automates the process of creating, registering and retrieving a :class:`MxParticleType` instance with Mechanica using the class method :meth:`get <ParticleType.get>`, which always returns the actual registered :class:`MxParticleType` instance without ambiguity.
 A
-    :class:`ParticleType` instance can be instantiated in the typical way and operated on without any need for the Mechanica engine, so long as :meth:`get` is not called on the instance.
+    :class:`ParticleType` instance can be instantiated in the typical way and operated on without any need for the Mechanica engine, so long as :meth:`get <ParticleType.get>` is not called on the instance.
     Furthermore, additional specifications can be made on a :class:`ParticleType` class definition.
 However, ``self`` in a :class:`ParticleType` method does not refer to the corresponding :class:`MxParticleType` instance registered with Mechanica.